 When you have all the required documentation in place, it’s time to sit down and apply.
 Applying online for an unsecured business loan will typically take about 20 minutes or less.
 We prefer online lenders who can provide funding in as little as 24 hours compared to traditional lenders that may take weeks to evaluate your application and give you an approval.

 No collateral required

 Not everyone qualifies for an unsecured business loan.
 There are other working capital loans that might fit your business or business credit cards that are useful for day-to-day expenses.

 Some alternative unsecured business loan options are:

-- Other types of working capital loans: You may also want to consider other financing options like a merchant cash advance or invoice factoring, especially if you process numerous credit cards or invoices; to help, we’ve put together the best working capital loans for small businesses
+- Other types of working capital loans: Other financing options include a merchant cash advance (MCA) or invoice factoring, especially if you process numerous credit cards or invoices.

-- Business credit cards: If you have smaller borrowing needs or haven’t evaluated your business credit card options recently, they can be a great form of financing; the best business credit cards now offer rewards and cash back to help you save money on everyday business expenses
+- Business credit cards: The best business credit card options offer rewards and cash back to help you save money on everyday business expenses.